javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 });
 ```

 The function passed to `new Promise` is called the *executor*.
-When the promise is created, this executor function is called (or, run) automatically.
+When the promise is created, this executor function runs automatically.
 It contains the producing code, that should eventually produce a result.
 In terms of the analogy above: the executor is the "singer".

 The resulting `promise` object has internal properties:

 - `state` — initially "pending", then changes to either "fulfilled" or "rejected",
 - `result` — an arbitrary value of your choosing, initially `undefined`.

-When the executor finishes the job, it should call one of the following functions:
+When the executor finishes the job, it should call one of the functions that it gets as arguments:

 - `resolve(value)` — to indicate that the job finished successfully:
     - sets `state` to `"fulfilled"`,